 Thinking about buying a business?
 Maybe not all of it, but as an incoming partner?
 Thinking about selling your business (in whole or in part)?

-If the answer to these questions is “yes”, then you need an attorney who is experienced with business buy-sell agreements to protect your rights and limit your liabilities.
-For example, should you buy the existing business entity or form a new entity and purchase just its assets?
+If the answer to any of these questions is “yes”, then you need an attorney who is experienced with business buy-sell agreements to protect your rights and limit your liabilities.
+For example, should you buy the existing business entity (i.e., a stock sale or membership interest sale) or form a new entity and purchase just its assets (an asset sale)?
 Each has complex answers that will depend on the individual circumstances of the transaction.

-If you are selling, how are you allocating the purchase price?
-If you don’t, the IRS will do it for you (and you won’t like it)!
-Is the buyer coming in with all cash, or are you financing part of the sale?
-If the latter, do you have built into your agreement swift default provisions that allow you to “take back” the business that is not yet paid for?
-These questions and more need to be addressed with an experienced attorney who understands the small business arena and is experienced with both buyers and sellers.
+If you are selling, is the buyer coming in with all cash, or are you financing part of the sale?
+If the latter, you need to have built into your agreement enforceable default provisions that allow you to “take back” the business These concerns and more need to be addressed with an experienced attorney who understands the small business arena and is experienced with both buyers and sellers.

 Please read our circular Buying and Selling a Small Business for more information.